 80% at least 2.5 60% at least 0.7

-Assignments are graded on a 20-point scale, although a few early assignments may be worth fewer points.
+The weekly assignments will generally be graded on a 20-point scale, although a few of the earlier assignments may be worth fewer points.

 Each assignment will list its due date.
 Most will be due on Tuesdays at 9 pm.
-Each student will have a total of five “free” late days (a late day is 24 hours of lateness).
-There are no partial days, so assignments are either on time, 1 day late, 2 days late, etc. Because of this generous policy, students will not be granted extensions for assignments unless they have highly extenuating circumstances.
-Once a student has used up all free late days, each successive late day will result in a loss of 1 point.
+Each student in the class will have a total of five “free” late days (a late day is 24 hours of lateness).
+There are no partial days, so assignments are either on time, 1 day late, 2 days late, etc. Because of this generous late policy, students will not be granted extensions for assignments unless they have some highly extenuating circumstances.
+Once a student has used up all of his or her late days, each successive late day will result in a loss of 1 point.
 No assignment will be accepted more than 4 days after its due-date.
 No assignment can be submitted after 11 pm of the last day of class (Friday, December 6th ), whether or not a student has free late days left.

 Policy on Collaboration

 You are to complete programming assignments individually.
 You may discuss the assignment in general terms with other students including a discussion of how to approach the problem, but the code you write must be your own.
 The intent is to allow you to get some help when you are stuck, but this help should be limited and should never involve details of how to code a solution.
 You must abide by the following: